secureCodeBox/documentation/README.md

 The docs builder script is responsible to retrieve and generate specified folder and files, containing documentation and works as follows:

 1. Download the specified github repository into a temporary location.
-2. Copy each file of srcFiles into the config.singleFileDirectory
-3. Read out the subdirectories of the specified directories (`srcDirs`).
+2. Read out the subdirectories of the specified directories (`srcDirs`).
-4. Create for each `srcDir` a corresponding directory in `targetPath`.
+3. Create for each `srcDir` a corresponding directory in `targetPath`.
-5. Create for each `README.md` found in each subdirectory a new file (named after the title attribute in its frontmatter).
+4. Create for each `README.md` found in each subdirectory a new file (named after the title attribute in its frontmatter).
    1. If an `/examples` subdirectory exists composite examples part, else continue on step 5.
    2. Build a tab for each subdirectory in the `/examples` directory.
    3. In each tab add contents of the respective example `README.md` and build new tabs for `scan.yaml` and `findings.yaml` (all files are optional).
    4. If `findings.yaml` exceeds size limit, create downloadable file and embed respective link.
    5. Concatenate example part to previous `README.md`
-6. Delete temporary folder.
+5. Delete temporary folder.

 The target file structure will look something like this (in the root directory):